-Brodmann area 10 (BA10, frontopolar prefrontal cortex, rostrolateral prefrontal cortex, or anterior prefrontal cortex) is a frontal lobe area in the human brain which has been found to be generally associated with working memory, episodic memory and multiple-task coordination.
-This area has also been implicated in 'decision making'.
-There remains lack of agreement (and specification) on specific functions.
+Brodmann area 10 (a.k.a.
+BA10, frontopolar prefrontal cortex, rostrolateral prefrontal cortex, or anterior prefrontal cortex) is a frontal lobe area in the human brain which has been found to be generally associated with workingand multiple-task coordination.
+The area has also been implicated in 'decision making'.

 But there's a lack of agreement (and lack of specification) among neuroscientists on specific functions.